 Which do you think is the better plan?

 If you chose the latter, you are correct.

-Given that 5.6 million employees in the U.S. separate from employment each year, and that the average cost of a new hire runs an average of almost $4,000, it makes sense to have an onboarding process that provides new employees with training as well as emotional satisfaction.
+Given that 5.6 million employees in the U.S. separate from employment each year, and that the average cost of a new hire runs an average of over $4,000, it makes sense to have an onboarding process that provides new employees with training as well as emotional satisfaction.

 The following onboarding best practices will not only satisfy organizational goals but also boost employee retention.

 1. Start the process before day one